Growing at an alarming rate: carbon dioxide in the Earth’s atmosphere has reached a record level

 According to a report published by the World Meteorological Organization (WMO), the concentration of carbon dioxide (carbon dioxide) in the Earth's atmosphere reached a record high.
 Writes about it NBC News.

 In 2018, the average global concentration of greenhouse gas, a by-product of burning fossil fuels, reached 407,8 parts per million, which means that for every 1 million gas molecules in the atmosphere, almost 408 was carbon dioxide.
 This level is above the world average of 405,5 parts per million in the 2017 year.
 The results are in line with a trend that shows that global warming is growing at an alarming rate.

-“There are no signs of a slowdown, not to mention a decrease, in the concentration of greenhouse gases in the atmosphere, despite all the obligations under the Paris Agreement on Climate Change,” said WMO Secretary General Petteri Taalas.
+“There is no sign of a slowdown, let alone a decline, in the concentration of greenhouse gases in the atmosphere, despite all the commitments under the Paris Agreement on Climate Change,” said WMO Secretary General Petteri Taalas.

 Carbon dioxide retains heat from the sun and can linger in the atmosphere for centuries.
 High greenhouse gas levels are associated with higher global temperatures and other effects of climate change, such as melting polar ice and rising sea levels.